skbkontur/ZstdNet/README.md

 **Zstd** is developed by Yann Collet and the source is available at: https://github.com/Cyan4973/zstd

-The motivation for development, the algorithm used and its properties are explained in the blog post that introduces the library: http://fastcompression.blogspot.com/2015/01/zstd-stronger-compression-algorithm.html
+The motivation to develop of the algorithm, ways of use and its properties are explained in the blog that introduces the library: http://fastcompression.blogspot.com/2015/01/zstd-stronger-compression-algorithm.html

 The benefits of the dictionary mode are described here: